Packaging and hygiene solutions: Possibilities and limits of compostability

 Blue bin, brown bin or garbage bin?

-The region where the product will end up is a factor: as with recovery, composting facilities and technologies vary from one municipality to another.
-Domestic, municipal and industrial composting are done at different heat levels, which influences the list of accepted materials.
-For example, meat is only accepted in industrial composting processes, due to their very high temperatures (50oC for at least 3 days) essential for eliminating insect larvae and pathogenic microorganisms.
-The low temperature (below 40oC) of home composting does not allow for this “hygienization phase” when the compost contains meat waste.
+Where the composting is being done is another factor to consider—as with recycling, composting facilities and technologies vary from one municipality to another.
+Domestic, municipal and industrial composting are done at different heat levels, changing which materials are acceptable.
+For example, meat is only composted industrially due to the very high temperatures (50oC for at least 3 days) essential for eliminating insect larvae and pathogenic microorganisms.
+The low temperatures (below 40oC) attained in home composting do not allow for this “hygienization phase.”

 Recycling bin, compost bin and garbage bin